 Share this post:

-In terms of American military long arms very little attention is given to a predecessor of the much heralded M1903 and M1 Garand, the Springfield Trapdoor rifle.
+In terms of American military long arms very little attention is given to a predecessor of the much-heralded M1903 and M1 Garand, the Springfield trapdoor rifle.
 The Springfield Trapdoor was produced for over 20 years and would experience many changes throughout its life.
-The rifle would take its place in history just after the Civil War, despite the justifiable hesitation of many military personnel who were all too aware about the superiority of repeaters and magazine fed rifles.
-It would kill buffalo by the thousands as America expanded westward and would also play a role in the wars against the Native Americans.
-Militarily it represents the watershed transition for U.S. forces from the musket to the rifle.
-Today we find out a little bit more of this rifle, its origins, the question of its performance, and its role in history.
+The rifle would take its place in history just after the Civil War, despite the justifiable hesitation of many military personnel who were all too aware of the superiority of repeaters and magazine-fed rifles.

 This appealed to the Board for a number of reasons: